Source credibility: Informational power

 Informational power is based on the information, or logical argument, that the persuading agent can provide information or obtain information for the target of the influence.

 The relationship between measures of power and credibility correlate considerably with one another, indicating that the French and Raven bases of power are not statistically independent concepts.
 The level of objective power affects the relationship between credibility and perceived social power.
 Credibility has a direct effect on perceived power.
 Therefore, individuals with the highest credibility also have the most perceived social power on all of the power bases.
 When individuals have a low amount of objective power, credibility significantly affects social power ratings.
 High credibility increases judgments of perceived reward, coercive, referent, and legitimate powers.
 Expert powers are also influenced positively, but do not correlate at the highest levels of credibility.
 Therefore, the highest amount of credibility does not elevate perceived expert powers to the highest levels.
 However, credibility does not have considerable influence on the perceived social power of individuals with high initial objective power, due to perceptions of powerfulness based on this power.

 In interpersonal relationships

 Interpersonal credibility is based on a listener's perceptions of a speaker's expertness, reliability, intentions, activeness, personal attractiveness and the majority opinion of the listener's associates.
 First impressions play a significant role in interpersonal credibility and may be enduring.
 Both children and adults take confidence and accuracy into account when judging credibility.
 Adults also take into account calibration (i.e., the speaker's own estimation of their accuracy as demonstrated by confidence and accuracy) and change their assessments of credibility if the speaker is revealed to have inaccurate calibration (e.g. is over- or underconfident).
 Children believe confident speakers over ones lacking in confidence and do not appear to take calibration into account, possibly because children have not reached the same stage of cognitive development as adults.

+Source factors

+Researchers discovered that certain communication traits can alter one's ability to persuade and influence others.
+These traits received the name "Source Factors".
+One of these source factors that may increase the communicator's persuasive efforts is credibility.
+Credibility is composed of expertise (is the individual in a position to know the truth?) and trustworthiness (is the person likely to tell the truth?).
+Furthermore, Indirect evidence from research suggests that liking the communicator can influence the recipients' judgment.
+It can affect the communicator's trustworthiness, but not his expertise.
+While including humor in a communication might boost liking, if failed, the attempt to humor can lower trustworthiness, liking, and sometimes even the communicator's perceived expertise.
+Similarity is another source element.
+People prefer others who are similar to them and give them preferential treatment.